CamCove-Crichton/newborn-photography/README.md

 - Had an issue that when trying to edit a booking and get it to check the database for any existing bookings if the user trys to edit the date, so that there cannot be more than one booking in a day, but the if statement was always seeing a False value and so the code in the if statement code block was being missed even when the date had changed.
 After using some print statements, I found that it was because both the edited date and the booking date were the same, so I stored the original booking date in a variable before the form is validated, and used that variable in my if statement, and that fixed the issue
 - Had an issue with trying to submit the Todo item form with an error when testing the validation handling function I had in place, but it seemed to not be finding a slug and id for the reverse match but I realised after my trials of moving the slug and id assigned variables, that it was not seeing the slug and id still as I had not included the booking variable with the relevant slug & id in my context for my view that was being rendered.
 So once I added the booking variable into my context of my view, it worked
 - Had an issue with trying to utilise the bootstrap "active" class in my nav bar, using JQuery and some control statements, but I keep getting an error about a closing endif tag, as I was also trying to assign the attribute "aria-current='page'" using control statements, so I removed that and just used the active class with control statements and that resolved the bug
+- I had an issue with the cancel button, that it was not responsive on the first click, but only on the 2nd click, so after much thought, I looked into refactoring the code using JQuery, to which I got the console.log message logging with every click including the first click, but then I was not getting the modal and realised that my html code was still referring to the old javascript function I had setup, so I adjusted the code in the html file to assign the custom data-modal-target arrtibute to the modal id I wanted the jquery function to search for to display the correct bootstrap modal

 ### Validator Testing